siderolabs/omni/client/README.md

 [**Omni**](https://www.siderolabs.com/platform/saas-for-kubernetes/) SaaS deployment of Kubernetes.
 Omni is supported by the people at [Sidero Labs](https://www.SideroLabs.com/).
-This respository contains client code and gRPC API definitions used to access Omni SaaS.
+This repository contains client code and gRPC API definitions used to access Omni SaaS.

 ## Documentation